 How do I use this vegan cheese?

-This cheese is also perfect for dolloping on top of some pasta…yum!
+This cheese is also perfect for dolloping on top of some pasta like in this easy vegan pasta with ricotta recipe.

-It’s also amazing on pizza and makes a killer ricotta toast with your favorite gluten-free, vegan bread.
+It’s also amazing on pizza and makes a killer vegan ricotta toast with your favorite gluten-free bread.

 Storing the cheese